SpencerPao/ComputerVision/Dinosaur Game/Window_capture/README.md

 # Requirements:
 - Ran on Windows Machine (Possibly can be run on Google Collab)
 - Requirements.txt --> Create new environment and run **pip install -r requirements.txt** in shell.
+(To extract data)
 - When running main.py, ensure that the T-Rex Game is on Separate screen.
 NOTE: Pixels might need to be rearranged depending on resolution of screen.
 My screen is 1920 x 1080.
 - run **python main.py**; press space bar to execute program; "Q" to quit
 - Once program is running in background, start playing game.
 (Keys are only recorded when you hit your up or down arrow key.)